-For example, a large scale, 200 lot residential subdivision may be presented for review in ten 20lot increments.
+For example, a large-scale 200-lot residential subdivision may be presented for review in ten 20-lot increments.
 The entire subdivision may have a significant impact on ground water supplies in the area.
 However, as presented, each piece of the total has no identifiable impact.
 Regardless, as the development segments are completed over time, it becomes increasingly difficult to remedy the problems identified.

-Large scale development which occurs in increments may result in an inability of a municipality or region to adequately provide facilities or services when they are needed.
-Take the example of a major recreational facility, (i.e. ski area) announcing plans for expansion.
+Large-scale development that occurs in increments may result in an inability of a municipality or region to adequately provide facilities or services when they are needed.
+Take the example of a major recreational facility (i.e., ski area) announcing plans for expansion.
 The project is reviewed and granted permits.
-Over the next several years related satellite developments, including vacation homes, and commercial establishments are built.
+Over the next several years, related satellite developments, including vacation homes and commercial establishments, are built.
 Eventually, the municipality or region finds that its roads and schools or other infrastructure services are strained.
 Traffic congestion occurs on local or state highways, necessitating substantial capital improvements to relieve the problem.
 Because of an inability or failure to anticipate the relationships of one project to another as each part of the plan was presented, the burden for the costs to upgrade these facilities or services becomes heavy.

-In sum, development which proceeds incrementally has a high potential for ultimately failing to meet the goals of this Plan, the Vermont Municipal Planning and Development Act (24 VSA Chapter 117), and Act 250 (10 VSA Chapter 151).
-It is not in the interest of the region, therefore, to endorse or promote methods of incremental development review that inadequately evaluate the cumulative impacts of growth within an area.
+In sum, development that proceeds incrementally has a high potential for ultimately failing to meet the goals of this Plan, the Vermont Municipal Planning and Development Act (24 VSA Chapter 117), and Act 250 (10 VSA Chapter 151).